Energy efficiency requirements in private rented homes

 Where a property is sub-standard, landlords must normally make energy efficiency improvements which raise the EPC to E before they let the property.

 There are circumstances where landlords of sub-standard properties are unable to carry out the necessary improvements required to lawfully let the property, but may be eligible to claim an exemption from the prohibition on letting the sub-standard property.
 Where a valid exemption applies, landlords must register the exemption on the National PRS Exemptions Register.
-Full details of exemptions, and the Exemptions Register is available from GOV.UK.
+The Government has produced guidance on registering an exemption including how members of the public can search the Exemptions Register.

 We may issue financial penalties for failing to comply with a Compliance Notice, entering incorrect information onto the exemptions register, or for letting a substandard property without a valid exemption.
 The total maximum financial penalty per property is £5,000.
 We may also publish details of the landlord's breaches on the PRS Exemptions Register.
 It is the landlord’s duty to ensure that a sub-standard property is upgraded, exempted, or not let.